adolfomunoz/svg-cpp-plot/doc/svgplot.md

 plt.imshow(data).interpolation("bicubic").extent({0,1,0,1}).vmin(0).vmax(1).cmap("inferno");
 ```

-which although techically are not named parameters they look similar hence we will call them named parameters throughout the documentation.
+which although technically are not named parameters they look similar hence we will call them named parameters throughout the documentation.

 ## Diagrams